Southwest Airlines: Controversies and passenger incidents

-On June 22, 2011, a March 25 recording was released to the press of an apparently inadvertent in-flight radio transmission of Southwest captain James Taylor conversing with his first officer.
-The conversation was peppered with obscenities directed at gay, overweight, and older flight attendants.
-According to Southwest, the pilot was reprimanded and temporarily suspended without pay and received diversity education before being reinstated.

-On September 26, 2017, a woman was removed from a Southwest flight after claiming to have a life-threatening allergy to dogs, two of which were present on the aircraft, one being a certified service animal.
-Southwest employees requested that she provide documentation of her condition and staff asked her to exit the aircraft multiple times and police ultimately had to escort her away.

-On December 29, 2017, a family was removed from a flight from Chicago Midway Airport because of an unconfirmed head lice accusation.
-The family did not have lice and was re-accommodated on a flight two days later.

 In October 2019, a Southwest flight attendant filed a lawsuit against the airline, claiming that two pilots had livestreamed footage from a camera hidden in the plane's toilet to an iPad, and that one of the pilots said that such cameras were a "top-secret security measure" installed in all of the airline's 737-800 aircraft.
-Southwest and the pilot union stated that the film was a hoax and a "poor attempt at humor" by one of the pilots, previously recorded of himself on a different aircraft, fully clothed.
+Southwest and the pilot union stated that the film was a hoax and a "poor attempt at humor" by one of the pilots, who had previously recorded himself on a different aircraft, fully clothed.